-If a candidate misses the deadline for Letters of Intent we urge him/her to send us a late Letter of Intent.
-It is important that applicants contact us before sending applications so that we can discuss their eligibility and anticipate the topics of the intended proposals.
+If an applicant misses the deadline for Letters of Intent we urge him/her to send us a late Letter of Intent.

-Deadline for Letters of Intent: The Letter of Intent should be received no later than FEBRUARY 10, 2010, by mail, fax or email at the following address:
+Deadline for Letters of Intent: The Letter of Intent should be sent no later than MARCH 29, 2010, by or email to Sarah Rakow at srakow@healtheffects.org.